Stochastic particle method with birth-death dynamics: Introduction

 Prior to this work, particle generation and annihilation mechanisms have been explored in the literature.
 The hybrid method with deviational particles (HDP) proposed in \cite{Yan2015, Yan2016} generates new particles from the source term at each time step and adds them to the original particle system.
 Consequently, HDP incorporates a particle annihilation mechanism to prevent exponential growth in particle number.
 This is implemented by first discarding the original particles, followed by resampling a reduced set from the numerical solution.
 In the Wigner branching random walk algorithm \cite{ShaoXiong2020, XiongShao2020Overcoming}, a single particle splits into three upon jumping, while adopting an annihilation strategy that cancels opposing-sign weighted particles within close proximity in phase space.
 In both methods, particle birth/death constitutes a passive, algorithmically essential component.
 Critically, the proposed SPM-birth-death actively incorporates a birth-death mechanism into particle methods to enhance computational efficiency.
 Within plasma simulation PIC methods \cite{chen2023fleks,luu2016voronoi,Teunissen2014}, active particle management strategies have been documented—for instance: splitting heavy-weight particles into light-weight counterparts to maintain accuracy, and merging light-weight particles into heavy-weight ones to reduce computational costs.

 The rest of this paper is organized as follows.
-Section 2 discusses the particle generation and particle annihilation mechanisms and then give SPM-birth-death, while Section 3 conducts numerical experiments to compare SPM-birth-death with SPM.
-The paper is concluded in Section 4.
+In Section 2, we provide a brief overview of SPM originally proposed in \cite{Lei2025}.
+Section 3 details the particle generation and annihilation mechanisms, leading to the construction of SPM-birth-death method.
+A rigorous error analysis for SPM-birth-death and SPM is presented in Section 4, followed by complexity analysis and validating benchmarks in Section 5.
+Finally, Section 6 concludes the paper with a discussion on future work.